Cover photo by – @annlettering

-(that’s what i meant for them being the same thing)
+(that’s what i meant when i said that it’s the same thing)

-Graffiti can be characterised as a more ‘’free’’ artform, meaning that there aren’t really any firm rules on how to create it – like for example blackletter or copperplate calligraphy does.
+Graffiti can be characterized as a more ‘’free’’ art form, meaning that there aren’t really any firm rules on how to create it – like for example blackletter or copperplate calligraphy does.

 Thick, thin, round, sharp – graffiti gives you total freedom of doing whatever you want, but just keep in mind that it still needs to be well balanced, have good contrast between colors etc.

 Graffiti is great when you are going for that street and urban feel in your piece.